Khoipm08/speech-recognition-on-ctrl/README.md

 - This tool is intended for Wayland users, as `evdev` is the only reliable way to monitor keyboard events for Wayland applications.
 - Make sure your microphone is set up and accessible.
 - The script will create a virtual keyboard device to type the recognized text.
+- The model is stored in /root/.cache/huggingface folder